Lundalogik/LimeBootstrapAppStore/showlync/README.md

 #Lync Connector

+Lime PRO - Connects people!

-The Lync Connector allows you to directly show the picture and Lync status from your colleagues in any Actionpad in Lime PRO, as long as you have a coworker relation on the card where you want to show the information.
+The Lync Connector allows you to directly interact and show the Lync status from your colleagues in any Actionpad in Lime PRO, as long as you have a coworker relation on the card where you want to show the information.
 This is ideal if you, for example, use Lime as a helpdesk-system and easily want to contact the responsible coworker for a specific ticket.
 If your colleague changes the status, the status will automagically update in Lime, you don't even have to reopen the card.

 The app includes a hover functionality which opens up the standard Lync controls, allowing you to easily send a message or call your colleague!
 WOHOO!